What types of income are included? What are the tax rates and allowances? Are you liable to file?

 300,000€ | 71880€ | 28% |

-When filing your tax return, you do not need to attach any documents to prove your income, but it is advisable to keep them together in a folder in case of an audit.
-You will then only have a short time to gather them all together.
+When filing your tax return, you don’t need to attach supporting documents, but it’s advisable to keep them organized in case of an audit.
+If requested, you’ll have limited time to submit them.

 Related: What information do you need to prepare your annual tax return?

-Personal allowances can be claimed at the time of filing your annual tax return.
-Not all of them have the same effect on the final tax bill.
-Some reduce the taxable amount and others reduce the actual tax due.
+Personal allowances can be applied when filing your tax return.
+Some reduce the taxable amount, while others reduce the actual tax due.

 Tax Free Amount for tax Payer | |